Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New York

 The Offices of Child and Family Services (OCFS) will continue to access information on infants with the following designated safety factors:

-• The child has a positive toxicology for legal or illegal drugs and/or alcohol.
+• The child has a positive toxicology for legal or illegal drugs or alcohol.

-• The caregiver(s) currently abuses alcohol, to the extent that it seriously affects his or her ability to supervise, protect, or care for the child(ren).
+• The caregiver(s) currently abuses alcohol, to the extent that it seriously affects their ability to supervise, protect, or care for the child(ren).

-• The caregiver(s) currently abuses legal or illegal drugs, to the extent that it seriously affects his or her ability to supervise, protect, or care for the child(ren).
+• The caregiver(s) currently abuses legal or illegal drugs, to the extent that it seriously affects their ability to supervise, protect, or care for the child(ren).